 The school setting is idyllic, adjoining a peaceful conservation area with views of the South Downs.
-The original school was built in 1870 and was modernised with extensive additions in 1962, an additional classroom in 2001, a new ICT suite in 2004, a new kitchen in 2009, allowing us to provide hot meals for the children, and the front of the building and fire alarm system were updated and new storage areas added.
-We have recently had a new hall floor installed and astro-turf has been laid in our Early Years Unit to ensure that Reception can access the outdoors in winter.
+The original school was built in 1870 and was modernised with extensive additions in 1962, an additional classroom in 2001, a new ICT suite in 2004 and a new kitchen in 2009, allowing us to provide hot meals for the children.
+We have recently had new windows installed in all our classrooms and astro-turf has been laid in our Early Years Unit to ensure that Reception can access the outdoors in winter.

 The building comprises a large hall, five carpeted classrooms, a small group room, ICT suite, library, cloakroom and toilet facilities, administrative accommodation, and a large foyer area.
 One of the five classrooms is a self-contained Early Years Unit - a large light and airy room with its own outdoor play area that has a canopy over it to enable play in all weathers.
-We have a well-stocked library which has recently been refurbished and is fully computerised.
+We have a well-stocked library which has recently been reorganised to enable us to use the 'Accelerated Reader' software.
+This has really raised the profile of reading and children, at St Peter's, say they love reading!